Instant Gajar ka Halwa Recipe

 Kesar Peda Indian Mithai

-Feeling lazy of grating the carrots?
+Feeling lazy about grating the carrots?
 I have a simpler way of going about that.
 If you have an electronic chopper or a food processor, then finely chop the carrots in it.
 I use this Glen Electronic Vegetable chopper, which I am going to link here.
-Simply wash and peel them before roughly cutting them in 3-4 big pieces.
-Then chop them in the chopper to get it ready for the halwa.
+Wash and peel them before roughly cutting them into 3-4 big pieces.
+Then chop them in the chopper to get them ready for the halwa.

 That’s it!
 No more grating a chunk load of carrots.
 Simply chop them in your chopper or food processor.

-Another tip, use a flat bottom frying pan for making this recipe instead of a kadhai.
+Another tip flat-bottom bottom pan for making this recipe instead of a kadhai.
 It saves time considerably.

 So, here’s my recipe for quick & easy gajar halwa using pedas.